nu-tech-ethics/summer2024/pages/syllabus.md

 ## Course Format & Grading
 The course format will consist of:
-1. Readings and in-class discussions.
+1. Readings and online discussions.
-1. In-class activities to help students to consider the potential impacts of different kinds of technologies and design decisions.
+1. Activities to help students to consider the potential impacts of different kinds of technologies and design decisions.
 1. Reflective writing assignments that will ask you to analyze the social and ethical dimensions of contemporary technology debates.

 Course grades will be composed of: